leddoo/kibi/plan/main.md

 - todo:
+    - elab do:
+        - rework unreachable:
+            - `current_jp: JoinPoint`.
+            - flag as unreachable.
+            - use an ivar term instead of the global.
+            - generate warnings for unreachable code.
+        - proper `needs_value`.
     - unified control flow.
         - ctrl flow: use `is_do`.
         - `continue else`.
         - `while` & `continue`.
     - labels.
+    - begin test suite.
     - do.
         - level params.
         - assignment valiation: make sure the local is actually a `var`.